 UVA’s Annual IR Symposium for Medical Students

-Every November, the Department of Radiology and Medical Imaging holds a symposium that provides medical students with an overview of the imaging, anatomy, pathology and treatments pertinent to Interventional Radiology.
+Every fall, the Department of Radiology and Medical Imaging holds a symposium that provides medical students with an overview of the imaging, anatomy, pathology and treatments pertinent to Interventional Radiology.
 The event is free and open to all students, especially those interested in IR.

 Participants will have the chance to hear from some of today’s top Interventional Radiologists, network with current UVA IR Residents, and take part in hands-on simulations.
 Read more and register for the IR Symposium HERE.